-Below you will find course descriptions for all the courses regularly taught by the history faculty at PC.
+Below you will find descriptions for all the courses regularly taught by the history faculty at PC.
 The subject of the courses titled ‘Senior Seminar’ and ‘Topics’ vary with each semester and professor.
 Details are available from the faculty member or in the course listing distributed each semester.

 Abbreviations: CO = Co-requisite ● POI = Permission of Instructor ● PR = Prerequisite ● RE = Recommended ● XL = Cross-listed